Garden State Park Racetrack: Demolition

 On May 3, 2001, 2,000 fans came to see the last racing program at Garden State Park.
 After 58 years, the Garden ran its last race.

 On October 30, 2003, with the property sold to Realen-Turnberry for a mixed-use 'town center' redevelopment, demolition started on the grandstand often referred to as a masterpiece.
 By late March 2004, all that remained of the racecourse was the original 1942 gatehouse on Route 70.

 Redevelopment

 Garden State Park was redeveloped into separate retail and residential sections, owned by M & M Realty Partners.
-The retail section includes Costco, Wegmans, Home Depot, Bed Bath & Beyond, Christmas Tree Shops, Dick's Sporting Goods, and Best Buy, and restaurants such as Five Guys Burgers & Fries, Panera Bread, Houlihan's, Chick Fil-A, and Starbucks Coffee, The Cheesecake Factory, Brio Tuscan Grille.
+The retail section includes Costco, Wegmans, Home Depot, and Best Buy, and restaurants such as Five Guys Burgers & Fries, Panera Bread, Chick Fil-A, and Starbucks Coffee, The Cheesecake Factory, and Brio Tuscan Grille.

 There have been plans by Parx Casino and Racing and Penn National Gaming, in a partnership, to build an Off Track Betting Parlor at the site of the former raceway near the lone standing entrance gate.
 On May 14, 2018, the United States Supreme Court struck down the Professional and Amateur Sports Protection Act of 1992, paving the way for states to legalize sports betting.
 New Jersey's enabling legislation that regulates and taxes sports betting at casinos and racetracks will include the former racetrack.
 The planned OTB plans to offer sports betting in Cherry Hill.